-Wallops - A modern IRC client for Macintosh (System 6)
+Wallops - A modern IRC client for classic MacOS

 Wallops is a modern IRC client that I wrote on and for my Macintosh Plus.
 It is written for System 6 and should run on newer classic MacOS versions.